The Dublin Procedure

 IND

-.
-This interview is called the undefinedDublingehoorundefined.
+You will have one interview with the IND.
+This interview is called the Dublin interview.
 The IND explains that you are registered in another European country.
 The IND asks questions about this.
 The IND does not ask questions about your refugee story.
-During the Dublin interview, you can say why you think the Netherlands should process your asylum application.
-The IND will compile a report of the Dublin interview.
+During the interview, you can say why you think the Netherlands should process your asylum application.
+The IND will compile a report of the interview.

 Transfer to another European country

 1. You can return to the other country yourself.
-In this case, you must return within 10 days.
+If you want to leave independently, you can contact the

 2. A Dutch official will bring you back.